AnshumanTripathi/AnshumanTripathi/Readme.md

 Hi, I am Anshuman Tripathi.
 I am a DevOps Engineer at [Clover Networks Inc.](https://www.clover.com/)

-## My 2021 Goals
+## My 2022 Goals
-- [X] Contribute more to open source.
+- [ ] Gain more experience with Kubernetes.
-- [X] Gain experience with more infrastructure technologies such as Terraform and Kubernetes
+- [ ] More practice on problem solving and algorithms

 ## Connect with me
 - [Twitter](https://twitter.com/anshumant09)